aldiserg/HardwareMonitor/README.md

 # HardwareMonitor
-Analog of https://github.com/AlexGyver/PCdisplay for linux OS (GPU is NVidia)
+Analog of https://github.com/AlexGyver/PCdisplay for linux OS.
+Just display (GPU is NVidia only)

 # Setup
 Upload sketch to arduino via arduino ide